 For questions regarding the grant guidelines, process or forms, you may email or call us at (512)335-5540.
 If Impact Austin has questions about your Letter of Inquiry or grant application, we will contact you.

 Impact Austin is committed to a fair, unbiased process.
 While we believe in treating every grant applicant respectfully, we will not entertain even a hint of any unfair influence.
 We reject any and all unsolicited communication related to topics other than questions about the guidelines, process or forms.
 We do not accept unsolicited phone calls for the purpose of clarifying information submitted in the letter of inquiry or grant application.
 Applicants must not contact members of Impact Austin, or the Impact Austin board, in any way unless and until Impact Austin contacts you for additional information.
 Applicants must not make any attempt to lobby for their proposal.
 Any attempt to unfairly influence the process is grounds for elimination from consideration.

-We are committed to awarding a $50,000 Catalyst Grant, with the remaining funds allocated to program grants.
+In 2017 we will award an $80,600 Catalyst Grant, with the remaining funds allocated to program grants at the same high-impact level.
 Awarding the remaining funds to four program grants instead of five supports our mission of making an extraordinary impact.